hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

 * Intent data
 * Authorization information

 This is the data we have to operate and secure our services.
-However, with this scheme the platform also needs one more critical peice of informaton the consumer shouldn't know; where should the request go?
+However, with this scheme the platform also needs one more critical piece of informaton the consumer shouldn't know; where should the request go?
 This presents a huge problem.
 The fundamental reason we build APIs is to decouple the client and server.
 If we ask the user to provide more information we destroy the value we are trying to create in the first place.

 Clearly we must find another solution.
 Let's take a deeper look into whats causing this contention.
 To do that we need to consider a little bit of networking in a microservice architecture.
 Web applications use URLs to identify different security _contexts_, or places to define security rules.
 This is done to decouple the security definitions from the network hardware level identifiers like _IP Address_ and _port_.
 This is done to prevent security issues from creeping in when hardware fails or is upgraded, or the application moves to a different environment.
 This sounds familiar to our API decoupling goals.
 More on that in a bit.